OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 ## Summary

 Many applications implement multi-factor authentication (MFA) as an additional layer of security to protect the login process.
-This is also known as two-factor authentication (2FA) or two-step verification (2SV).
+This is also known as two-factor authentication (2FA) or two-step verification (2SV) - although these are not striclty the same thing.
 MFA means asking the user to provide *at least* two different [authentication factors](#types-of-mfa) when logging in.

 MFA adds additional complexity to both the authentication functionality, and also to other security-related areas (such as credential management and password recovery), meaning that it is critical for it to be implemented in a correct and robust manner.